jcsumlin/FetchMe_Flask_Project/README.md

 password: testing

 # What about the database?
 The database is actually running side by side with the web application.
 We decided to not use a 3rd party database for better security and ease of use.
-We have included the site.db file in the gitignore file so that your database will never be pushed to the repository by accident.
+We have included the site.db file in the .gitignore file so that your database will never be pushed to the repository by accident.